 RUSSIAN: Useful in Banking and Business, International law, Government work, and Diplomacy.
 Russia is also a powerful force in Engineering, Nuclear Technology and Mathematics.

 #3 CULTURAL REASONS

 This is probably the best criterion for choosing which language you should learn.
 Which countries do you see yourself spending time in?
 How much do you like them?
-What literature do you wish you could read in its original language?
+Which works of literature do you wish you could read in their original language?
 What about films?
-If you have a genuine interest and passion for a language and the culture behind it, you will more likely persevere and eventually make it.
+If you have a genuine interest and passion for a language and the culture behind it, you will more likely persevere and make it.

 MANDARIN: China is one of the oldest countries in the world, and had one of the most powerful empires of all time.
 Mandarin is invaluable for traveling across and learning about this great nation’s history and achievement.

 FRENCH: French has a reputation for elegance and glamour.
 It is the language of the fashion elite, timeless literature, opera and art.
 It is also the most widely taught second language in primary and secondary schools throughout the world.

 GERMAN: German is the most common second language in Europe and is essential to European politics and business.
 German culture also has a history of invention and innovation, and moreover Germans love to travel, so this language would be a must for any tourism-related job, especially in Europe.